10 Reasons to Short Hewlett-Packard

 - Meg Whitman, H-P’s CEO, expects the company to earn approximately $3.50 per share in fiscal 2013, a greatly reduced number.
 If you toss in restructuring charges and acquisition-related amortization, both real possibilities, the true earnings number could touch as low as $2.30 per share.

-- The feud with Oracle (NASDAQ: ORCL) is still white hot.
+- The feud with Oracle (NYSE: ORCL) is still white hot.
 Oracle used to make software for H-P’s computers, but that changed when Oracle bought Sun Microsystems in 2009.
 Since then, Oracle stopped making its database software compatible with H-P’s servers.
 Moreover, Oracle has gone so far as to discredit H-P’s platform, which is made from Itanium technology.
 H-P is still pouring hundreds of millions into the platform, but Oracle has worked to discredit the technology, severely hurting H-P’s sales.

 A Return to Profitability